l3robot/ulavalSFM/README.md

 ulavalSFM
 =========

-Version : 1.0
+Version : 1.5

 Author : Émile Robitaille @ LERobot

-Last update : 07/02/2014
+Last update : 07/04/2014

 What is ulavalSFM ?
 -------------------

 ulavalSFM is a free software manager to prepare and do structure from motion in a parallel way.
 It's in development.
-Now, only the sift part is implemented.
-The structure from motion will be based on bundlerSFM : https://github.com/snavely/bundler_sfm
+Now, only the sift on 1 and multi cores and the matching part on 1 core are implemented.
+The structure from motion will be based on bundlerSFM : https://github.com/snavely/bundler_sfm.
+BundlerSFM will though recognize the sift compress with gzip (you have to do that for now) and match natively.

 Usage
 -----